KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 ## LocalisedString no longer exists

 For strings which have romanisable content, `RomanisableString` should be used instead.
-Note that the order of arguments has been reversed.

 ## Multiple UI Components now use `LocalisableString` in place of `string`